-Youth programming staffing will allow for programs to grow to mass gathering limits of 10 in the yellow stage and 20 in the green stage, although close contact indoor recreation facilities are closed throughout all 3 stages.
+Youth programming staffing will allow for programs to grow to mass gathering limits of 10 in the yellow stage ,20 in the green stage.
+The turquoise stage expands mass gathering limits to 150, however the continued social distancing requirement will not allow programs to operate at full capacity.
+Indoor recreation facilities are closed in the yellow stage the indoor recreational capacity expands to 25% and 50% in green and turquoise respectively.
 The timeline is as follows:

 - May 22: Summer staff hired before May 22.
-Virtual staff training will start the week of June 1st. - April 26 May 7: Lottery will take place. - May 16 to 20: Sign up for CSD Balloon, Explora, BioPark socially distanced program alternatives - May 17 to 21: Registration for those drawn in the lottery. - June 1: Youth program staff training community centers closed. - June 14: Tentative start date for community and multigenerational center summer programs. - June 26: Tentative start date for tennis lessons - July 27: Tentative start date for swimming lessons
+Virtual staff training will start the week of June 1st. - April 26 May 7: Lottery will take place. - May 16 to 20: Sign up for CSD Balloon, Explora, BioPark socially distanced program alternatives - May 17 to 21: Registration for those drawn in the lottery. - June 1: Youth program staff training community centers closed. - June14: Tentative start date for community and multigenerational center summer programs. - June 7: Tentative start date for tennis lessons - June 7: Tentative start date for swimming lessons